 I am old enough to remember when airline flight attendants were called stewardesses.
-Maybe there were stewards, as in a male version of stewards.
+Maybe there were stewards, as in a male version of stewardesses.
 I don’t know.
 But stewardesses much like flight attendants do now were tasked with taking care of the needs of the passengers flying with them as well as the cabin itself.
 Stewardesses made sure all was well in any particular flight to a particular destination.
 They served food, coffee, snacks.
 They assured lanes were clear and the restrooms clean.
 They informed folks of safety protocol and calmed nerves amid turbulence.
 These things and so much more.
 I’ve known stewardesses, or flight attendants as they are known now, to comfort crying babies in flight in only to give their parents a rest.

 Thinking of the work of the stewardess, we come together for Stewardship Sunday.
 We are called to be stewards and stewardesses of the vehicle called the church.

 This analogy is interesting in numerous ways.
 One particular way I find the we-are-stewards-of-the-church analogy interesting is this: In history, the metaphor of a boat has often been used to describe the church.
 In fact, some churches have stained glass windows with boats as representatives of the church.
 The church is to be fishers of people, yes.
 But we’re also called to be keepers, stewards, of the boat, of the ship called the church.

 Being stewards of the church certainly means maintaining the physical structure of the church.
 We like to be warm during the winter.
 And having a heating system that functions well and consistently means being good stewards of the church.
 Rick and Larry can tell you how this is an important yet expensive and time-consuming job.

 There is also the worship service and stewarding it.
 There are bell-ringers, candle lighters, liturgists, greeters, musicians, and an officiant, usually the pastor.
 All of these are stewards of the church.
 Then there are refreshment providers and those who lock the church up after everyone has gone.